 Chances are, if you’ve ever been to a gun show, you’ve heard the electric crackle of someone demonstrating a stun gun.

-You don’t want to find out you have drained batteries as someone tries to attack you.
+You don’t want your stun gun to fail to work due to dead batteries when someone tries to attack you.

 - Shockwave Torch – Flashlight/Stun Gun